toBeOfUse/selfdiscovery/src/content/blog/natural-numbers.md

 ---
 title: The Double Life of Floating Point
 tagline: Small numbers can be long.
 Floating points are made.
 The real reason you should use whole numbers for prices.
-The appendixes are the interesting points.
+The appendixes are the interesting parts.
 date: 2024-08-31
 image: posts/floating-point/cover-wide.jpg
 image_alt: A clunky old adding machine.